 Air Quality Standards and Area Designations

 2012 Revised Federal Annual PM2.5 Standard.
-On November 21, 2013, ARB Board will consider staff's recommended nonattainment area boundaries for the 2012 revised federal annual PM2.5 standard.
+On November 21, 2013, ARB Board approved staff's recommended nonattainment area boundaries for the 2012 revised federal annual PM2.5 standard.
 The staff report containing these recommendations is available on the PM2.5 Designations page.

-2012 Area Designations for State Ambient Air Quality Standards.
-The Executive Officer of the California Air Resources Board is proposing amendments to the regulations designating areas of California as attainment, nonattainment, nonattainment-transitional, or unclassified for pollutants with State ambient air quality standards.
-Written comments on the proposed regulatory amendments must be received by December 6, 2013 in order to be considered by the Executive Officer.
-No oral public hearing is currently scheduled, but may be requested.
-Information regarding requesting a public hearing can be found in the Notice of Public Comment Period on ARB's rulemaking website for the 2013 State Area Designations.
+2013 Area Designations for State Ambient Air Quality Standards.
+On April 10, 2014, the Office of Administrative Law approved the proposed amendments to the regulations which designate areas of California as attainment, nonattainment, nonattainment-transitional, or unclassified for pollutants with regard to the State ambient air quality standards.
+These amendments will become effective July 1, 2014.
+Further information can be found on ARB's rulemaking website for the 2013 State Area Designations.

 The Air Resources Board (ARB or Board) has established State ambient air quality standards (State standards) to identify outdoor pollutant levels considered safe for the public.
 After State standards are established, State law requires ARB to designate each area as attainment, nonattainment, or unclassified for each State standard.
 The area designations, which are based on the most recent available data, indicate the healthfulness of air quality throughout the State.
 Further information can be found on the State Standard Area Designations page.In addition to State standards, the Federal Clean Air Act requires the United States Environmental Protection Agency (U.S. EPA) to set national ambient air quality standards (federal standards or national standards).
 The federal area designation maps and tables reflect these federal standards.
 Further information about the federal standards and area designations can be found on the Federal Standard Area Designations page.